zaiste/zaiste.net/content/programming/dart/howtos/howto-validate-phone-number-dart.md

 +++
+title = "How To Validate A Phone Number in Dart"
 +++
-# How To Validate A Phone Number in Dart

 ```dart
 String pattern = r'^(?:[+0][1-9])?[0-9]{10,12}$';